The First Karmapa, Düsum Khyenpa

 Born to a family of devoted Buddhist practitioners in Teshö in eastern Tibet, the boy who was to become known as the first Karmapa was called Gephel as a child.
 He first studied with his father, and became a knowledgeable and seasoned practitioner, even as a young child.
 He continued his education with other Buddhist teachers of the region.
 First Teachers

-Already quite learned by the age of twenty, he moved to Central Tibet, became a monk and spent the next twelve years or so engaging in study and meditation practices.
+Already quite learned by the age of nineteen, he moved to Central Tibet, became a monk and spent the next twelve years or so engaging in study and meditation practices.
 He studied with very well known masters of the time, such as Chapa Chokyi Senge (1109-1169), a great logician and the founder of the debate system in Tibet, and Patsab Lotsawa Nyima Drakpa (1055-?), who translated many madhyamaka texts (one of the highest schools of Buddhist philosophy) into Tibetan and was a great master of the Prasangika Madhyamaka tradition.

 “In the future, you will be the buddha named Drukpa Sengge, In the present, you nurture all realms through many emanations.

 Lord of dharma, ruler of the teachings of the practice lineage,